'What's in a name? That which we call a rose by any other name would smell as sweet'.—William Shakespeare

-'I am afraid I don’t understand your point sir!'
+'I am afraid I don’t understand your point inspector!'
 Brunswick uttered.

-'It is fundamental Brunswick.
+'It is fundamental.
 You see, we have wanted to grasp the unfolding events and the profile of the killer, but we have failed miserably in that endeavour'.

-'I am afraid I still don’t understand sir!'
+'I am afraid I still don’t understand!'
 Brunswick reiterated.

-'I too sir don’t follow,' Captain Clapperton replied.
+'I too inspector don’t follow,' Captain Clapperton replied.

 'I shall expound in the simplest manner.
 The killer has been attempting to cozen us to believe that the train station is the central factor to these murders, when it is only a fraction of the deception.
 You see my good fellows the murderer has been deceiving us, since the beginning', I stated.

-'What do we do next then sir?'
+'What do we do next then?'
 Brunswick enquired.

 'We trap the killer!'
 I answered.

-'How do we exactly do that Detective Crow?'
-Clapperton asked.
+'How do we exactly do that?'
+Clapperton had asked.